Misfits (TV series): Series 3 (2011)

-Seth eventually finds what he was looking for, the power of resurrection.
-He gives it to Curtis in exchange for his sex-change power, after Curtis accidentally impregnates himself.
+Seth eventually finds what he is looking for: the power of resurrection.
+He gives it to Curtis in exchange for his sex-change power after Curtis accidentally impregnates himself.
 Curtis uses his power to resurrect Seth's ex-girlfriend, Shannon, who died of a drug overdose that Seth feels responsible for.
 Seth breaks up with Kelly and returns to Shannon but quickly realises that anyone resurrected has an all-encompassing desire for blood, essentially rendering them a zombie.
-Seth and the gang manage to defeat Shannon and the others infected by the power, resulting in Seth and Kelly restarting their relationship, eventually deciding to travel in order to escape the mayhem of the community centre.
+Seth and the gang manage to defeat Shannon and the others infected by the power, resulting in Seth and Kelly restarting their relationship and eventually deciding to travel to escape the mayhem of the community centre.

 A medium uses his power to inadvertently bring the spirits of Tony, Sally and Rachel back to haunt the gang, with the spirits unable to move on due to having unfinished business.
-Sally and Tony move on to the afterlife after they reconcile, and Rachel tries to fit in with the culture that she despised by swearing, drinking, trying drugs and having sex, but is unsuccessful.
-She comes to the realisation that she is back for revenge, slicing Alisha's throat with a Stanley knife and moving on.
+Sally and Tony move on to the afterlife after they reconcile, and Rachel tries to fit in with the culture that she despises by swearing, drinking, trying drugs and having sex, but is unsuccessful.
+She realises that she is back for revenge, slicing Alisha's throat with a Stanley knife and moving on.
 After Alisha's death, Seth helps Simon to go back in time, allowing Simon to help the gang in the past and resulting in Simon's eventual death in Alisha's arms.
 Back in the present day, Rudy, Kelly and Curtis agree to keep their heads down and continue their community service.